Azure-Samples/acme-fitness-store/azure-container-apps/docs/10-migrate-from-azure-spring-apps.md

         --template-file ${OUTPUT_FOLDER}\main.bicep \
         --parameters ${OUTPUT_FOLDER}\param.bicepparam
 ```
-> Note: Just re-run the script once you get return code:`JavaComponentOperationError` with message `Failed to create config map external-auth-config-map for JavaComponent '' in k8se-system namespace.` This is a known issue of ACA due to some incompatible status issue.
+> Note: Just re-run the script once you get return code:`JavaComponentOperationError` with message `Failed to create config map external-auth-config-map for JavaComponent '' in k8se-system namespace.` This is a known issue of Azure Container Apps due to some incompatible status issue.
 Check out `README.md` file in generated script for more guidance on further steps.

-### Step 3: Update image URL with target port
+### 3. Update image URL with target port

 Update image URL from `mcr.microsoft.com/azuredocs/containerapps-helloworld:latest` to the corresponding image URL in ACR we created.
 Get the ACR password from the page `Settings` > `Access keys` on portal.